venky916/DevTinder-Backend/HomeWork.md

 - What are options in a Model.findOneAndUpdate method, explore more about it
 - API - Update the user with email ID

+# day6
+ - Explore schematype options from the documention
+ - add required, unique, lowercase, min, minLength, trim
+ - Add default
+ - Create a custom validate function for gender
+ - Improve the DB schema - PUT all appropiate validations on each field in Schema
+ - Add timestamps to the userSchema

 '''